 (b) The establishment of a capital reserve shall be subject to the approval of two-thirds of the member districts.
 The request for approval must state the reason for the reserve and a limit on the balance that may be held in the reserve.

-(c) Deposits into the capital reserve shall be proposed and approved through the budget process.
+(c) Deposits into and withdrawals from the capital reserve shall be proposed and approved through the budget process.

 (d) In the event that the purpose for which the capital reserve was created requires modification, the collaborative board of directors shall revise its capital plan and provide notice to all member districts.
 If the member district does not vote to disapprove the revised capital plan within a 45 day period, that member shall be deemed to have approved the revised capital plan.
 Two-thirds (2/3) approval of the member districts is required to revise the capital plan.